samjmck/tobcalc/README.md

 tobcalc is a project that calculates the Belgian transaction tax on securities for various brokers and fills in the PDF form associated with these taxes.

-> Note: while tobcalc is still fully functional, I haven't had time to fix some bugs and to add new features.
-If you would like to contribute, please do so.
-[There's a list](#to-do-list) of issues that need to be fixed and features that would be nice to have.

 ## Navigation

 ### FAQ